 Fetal monitor system

-A central fetal monitor system, located at the main nurses' station, allows CCH’s nursing staff to observe up to five women in labor.
+A central fetal monitor system, located at the main nurses' station, allows CCH’s nursing staff to observe several women in labor.
 Nurses will be able to monitor the well-being of mother and child at all times during the labor process, not only within the room, but at the central station as well.
 If the doctor needs to be contacted, the system will allow them to view the fetal monitor strip from their office or home.